 Three small bottles of still water, please.
 Thank you!

-Now let’s see how to ask how much is a bottle of water in Italian.
+Now let’s see how to ask how much a bottle of water costs in Italian.

 How much is it?

-When you buy a bottle of water in Italian, you might also want to know how much you are going to spend.
+When buying a bottle of water in Italian, you may also want to know how much it costs.

 To ask how much one bottle costs, say…